-Great novels, novellas, and short stories from the 17th century to present.
+Great novels, novellas and short stories from the 17th century to present.
 Alternate springs.
-Prerequisite: FREN 315, or permission of instructor.
+Prerequisite: FREN 315 or permission of instructor.

-FREN 590 Special Topics in French Language and Literature
+FREN 590 Special Topics in French Language and Literature 3 cr.

 A selected topic such as an author or work, a genre or theme, translation or interpreting.
+Repeatable for maximum of 9 credits if topics are substantially different.
 Prerequisites: two 300-level French courses and permission of instructor.